MythicAgents/sliver/Planning.md

 - would be cool that beacon results if tasked through sliver were picked up in Mythic
     - already possible by looking at Events!
+    - probably won't do, will likely just use 'tasks' or something like that...

 - Need a lot more work to correctly handle task results from windows implants
     - some things simply print